-The NFRMPO is currently recruiting for the following position:
+The NFRMPO is currently hiring for the following position:

 North Front Range Application Process